pzread/fixer/README.md

 `jmp SKIP` will resume at the next instruction of the patched address.

-The patch memory is readonly.
+The memory space of your patch is readonly.

+The jmp instruction needs 5 bytes at the patched address.
+Although the Fixer will recover overwritten instructions, be careful not to overlap the head of the next basic block.
+This tool can't handle this stitution.